-PostgreSQL has a built-in type for IP addresses, and it’s called inet.
+PostgreSQL has a built-in type for IP addresses, and it’s called inet

-The inet type is used to store IP addresses in PostgreSQL and can handle both IPv4 and IPv6 addresses.
+type is used to store IP addresses in PostgreSQL and can handle both IPv4 and IPv6 addresses.

 The official documentation provides a comprehensive guide in the Network Address Types section, detailing how to work with network addresses in PostgreSQL, including how to convert between different formats, perform operations on IP addresses, and more.

-You might be tempted to use a varchar field to store network addresses, but this is not recommended.
-While varchar allows storing IP addresses as plain text, it lacks features such as IP address validation, efficient storage, and the ability to perform network-specific operations like subnet comparisons, which inet provides.
-If you need to store and, more importantly, perform operations on network addresses, it’s better to use the inet type.
-It is incredibly powerful.
+allows storing IP addresses as plain text, it lacks features such as IP address validation, efficient storage, and the ability to perform network-specific operations like subnet comparisons, which inet

-Here are some examples of how to use the inet type:
+Here are some examples of how to use the inet

 -- Create a table with an IP address column